dschoeneborn/OsramDDStoreSync/README.md

 Path to the folder where the family data is located.
 This is usually `C:\Program Files (x86)\T4T\Family`.

 ### CheckInterval
-The interval at which the service checks fpr updates.
+The interval at which the service checks for updates.
 Specified in milliseconds.